uf2020/ccxt/Manual.md

 ### Limit Orders

 Limit price orders are also known as *limit orders*.
 Some markets accept limit orders only.
 Limit orders require a price (rate per unit) to be submitted with the order.
+The exchange will close limit orders if and only if market price reaches the desired level.

 ```
 market.createLimitOrder (symbol, side, amount, price, params])